Wakoma/Lokal/roles/lokal/README.md

 ### Cloning a GIT repository

 Sometimes, you don't have a docker container built in a docker hub.
-You can specify `app_git` with GIT URL and `app` with folder name where the GIT repo should be cloned.
+You can specify `app_git` with git clone URL and `app` with folder name where the GIT repo should be cloned.
 Also specify `app_version` to the tag/branch that you want cloned.
 Only when you change this value, the repo will be fetched and updated!
 So restrain from using branch names.
 Once install is finihed, you will find your app cloned under `{{app_root}}/{{app}}` so